billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 ### File Viewer Data Flow

-`Average current window` applies a 300Hz highpass and global CAR filer, then counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
+`Average current window` applies a 300Hz high-pass and global CAR filer, then counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
 The Shank Viewer updates as you scroll.